Fast Foodies: Format

 The three chefs meet a celebrity guest and are presented with that guest's favorite fast food dish.

 In the first challenge, called the "copycat round", they have to replicate the dish, during which the guest interacts with the chefs and even helps prepare parts of the dish.
 The guest and the chefs try out each dish and the guest then picks which one is the most similar to the dish.

 In the second challenge, called the "remix round", the chefs make their own take on the dish, doing something completely different from the original.
 The winner of the first challenge gives the other two chefs a minor "handicap", such as having to use some unintended ingredient.
 No time limits are imposed on the challenges.

 They try out the new dishes and the guest picks a winner, who takes home the "Chompionship trophy" and some memorabilia.
 The losing chefs then have to take a minor punishment such as eating some nasty mix of ingredients or getting food thrown on them.

 Broadcast

 The show premiered on TruTV on February 4, 2021.
 It ran on Thursdays after episodes of the ninth season of Impractical Jokers.
-It was also released on HBO Max in Late September 2021.
+It was also released on HBO Max in late September 2021.
+Fast Foodies was given a special nine-week ten-episode run starting April 13, 2023 on Food Network.